creikey/allegro_helper/README.md

-# allegro_helper
+# camengine
-Just some command to aid with allegro developement
+A 2d game engine written in C for simple developement